 - compensation for material and moral damages; and

 - the publication of the court's decision.

 Preliminary injunctions are also available in Turkey before or during the substantive proceedings.
 The claimant must prove that:

-- its rights are being infringed or there is a high likelihood of infringement; and
+- his or her rights are being infringed or there is a high likelihood of infringement; and

-- it may suffer irreparable harm or damages.
+- he or she may suffer irreparable harm or damages.

-The rights owners may apply for a preliminary injunction for the cessation or prevention of the infringing activities, as well as for seizure of the infringing goods.
+The right holder may apply for a preliminary injunction for the cessation or prevention of the infringing activities, as well as for seizure of the infringing goods.

 There are no criminal remedies for design and patent infringements.
 However, for trademark and copyright infringements, criminal remedies, including imprisonment and fines, are available.